 The Infernal Exalted have Acts of Villainy which they commit in order to please their Yozi masters if they've managed to offend them somehow.
 Most of them have them act in line with this trope - picking a favoured arch-enemy as per Best Enemy Recognition (Foe Yay optional), leaving the enemy to slow death instead of killing them quickly (Fiendish Deathtrap Compulsion), lecturing them about your plans (Infernal Genius Proclamation), leaving clues or sending them straight to your enemy (Insane Death-Dealing Provocation) or just driving people insane for giggles (Kindly Lunatic's Blessing).
 And it's best to perform as much of them at once as possible.

-The explanation for the frequency of this happening in the James Bond RPG is as a result of being Surrounded by Idiots.
+The explanation for the frequency of this happening in Victory Games's James Bond 007 RPG is as a result of being Surrounded by Idiots.
 The villains have huge egos and want to sate them by discussing their ideas with someone who's proven themselves intelligent enough to appreciate them.

 Manny: Is this where you tell me all about your secret plan, Hector?
 How you stole Double N tickets from innocent souls, pretended to sell them but secretly hoarded them all to yourself in a desperate attempt to get out of the Land of the Dead?
 Hector: No. (BLAM!)
 Hector: This is where you writhe around in excruciating pain for about an hour because that idiot Bowsley ran off with the fast-acting sproutella.
 That slow stuff will sprout you, but it's going to take a long time, I'm sorry to say.